eclipse-kura/kura/_posts/wires/2018-05-08-1-kura-wires-eddystone.md

 categories: [wires]
 ---

-As presented in [Eddystone Driver](eddystone-driver.html), Eclipse Kura provides a specific driver that can be used to listen for Eddystone&trade; beacons.
+As presented in the [Beacon Driver](/kura/devices/2-beacon-drivers.html) page, Eclipse Kura provides a specific driver that can be used to listen for Eddystone&trade; beacons.
 The driver is available only for gateways that support the new Kura BLE APIs.

 This tutorial will explain how to configure an Eddystone&trade; driver and put it into a Wire graph that retrieves data from a [RuuviTag+](https://ruuvi.com/ruuvitag-specs/).
 For further information about RuuviTag see [here](https://lab.ruuvi.com/).

 ## Configure Kura Wires Eddystone application

-1. Install the Eddystone driver from the [Eclipse Kura Marketplace](https://marketplace.eclipse.org/content/eddystone-driver-eclipse-kura)
+1. Install the Eddystone driver from the [Eclipse Kura Marketplace](https://marketplace.eclipse.org/content/eddystone-driver-eclipse-kura-4xy)
 2. On the Kura web interface, instantiate an Eddystone Driver:
   * Under "System", select "Drivers and Assets" and click on the "New Driver" button.
   * Select "org.eclipse.kura.driver.eddystone" as "Driver Factory", type a name in to "Driver Name" and click "Apply": a new driver will be instantiated and shown up under the "Drivers and Assets" tab.